 Aching bones and weary limbs are about all that will greet you once you've finished your climb, although in this correspondent's case a jolly round of altitude-induced nausea livened up proceedings for my fellow mountaineers.
 I certainly felt foolish having climbed such a challenging peak, yet therein lies the allure.

-From a distance Mount Fuji's conical shape and snow-capped ridgeline provide a picture-postcard image of Japan.
+From a distance Mount Fuji's conical shape and snow-capped ridge line provide a picture-postcard image of Japan.
 Yet overcoming the mighty mountain is what drives those who choose to test their mental and physical limits, and push to the utmost that most quintessential of Japanese traits- endurance.

 Kawaguchi-ko and Fuji Yoshida are the main points of access for climbing Mount Fuji.
-From the Kanto area there are buses to Shinjuku in Tokyo (around two hours depending on traffic) to Kawaguchi-ko and the 5th Station.
+From the Kanto area there are buses from Busa Shinjuku in Tokyo (around two hours depending on traffic) to Kawaguchi-ko and the 5th Station.
 Trains from Shinjuku take longer than the more direct bus link.
 If you are travelling by train, take the JR Chuo Line to Otsuki then change to the Fujikyu Line to Kawaguchi-ko, then a bus to the 5th Station.
 There is a direct early morning train from Shinjuku at weekends and public holidays during the summer season.

 Alternatively take an Odakyu Line train from Shinjuku Station to Gotemba (1 hour, 40 minutes) and then a bus just over an hour to Fuji Yoshida.

 By car take the Chuo Expressway to Otsuki Interchange and then the southern spur of the Chuo Expressway to Kawaguchiko Interchange.